Samoris/TNS/replit.md

 - Reentrancy protection on all critical functions
 - 60-second minimum wait between commitment and registration
 - Permissionless burn function for expired domain NFTs
+- Primary domain selection (users can set one domain as their main identity)

 ## Pricing Structure
 - **5+ characters**: 50 TRUST/year